 This site is a partial collection of projects I've worked on, stories I've written down, and software I've published.

 I like computer security and software development, particularly in the areas of secure protocols, cryptography, privacy, and anonymity.
-But I also secretly hate technology, am partially horrified with the direction "geek" culture has gone, and have little affection for the weird entrepreneur scene that's currently devouring the Bay Area.
+But I also secretly hate technology.

 I like sailing, have a Master's mariner license, and used to do yacht deliveries world-wide.
 I'm interested in sailing without engines, and draw great inspiration from the likes of Moitessier, as well as the entire 1968 Golden Globe crew.
 I've spent enough time on the water to love the ocean, but also to be constantly terrified of it.